Madhu-712/LLM-Agents-MOOC-Hackathon-/README.md

 Create a .env file in the project root and add:

 env
-Copy code

 TAVILY_API_KEY=your_api_key
 GEMINI_API_KEY=your_llm_api_key

-Ensure your keys are valid by running the API test:
+4.Ensure your keys are valid by running the API test:

 bash
-Copy code
 python test_api.py

 Usage
 Start the Application
 Run the main script to start the app:

 bash
-Copy code
 python app.py

 Example Queries
 Track a flight by number:
 "Where is flight AA123 currently?"